 - Place a container under the engine that can hold more than 4L

-- Remove oil filler cap marked number 1
+- Remove the oil filler cap marked number 1

-- Remove engine drain bolt and gasket (number 2 and 3)
+- Remove the engine drain bolt and gasket (numbers 2 and 3)

 - Drain the engine oil